 Those who prefer Quality Time feel most appreciated when they receive undivided attention and can express their ideas at length.
 This meaning comes from the quality of time spent together, so it is important not to rush the interaction and actively listen.This form of appreciation can be equally effective when done individually or as a group.

 Team Lunches: Leisure time with our team is just as important as the time spent working together.
 It helps nurture positive relationships and it’s fun!
 Teams at Trailer Bridge will often go out to lunch to get some time away from the office and focus on being together.
 Our executives also plan lunches with different departments to get to know them and learn about the group’s goals.

 Focused Meetings: It is important to us that everyone feels heard, so leadership schedules regular one-on-one meetings with every person on their team.
 These meetings are meant as dedicated time to talk about each individual’s work, concerns, goals, and growth opportunities at Trailer Bridge.

 Appreciation is for Everyone

 Whether you’re an executive or a front-line worker, showing appreciation can have a huge impact on those around you.
 If you are in leadership, intentionally showing gratitude can inspire your team to follow suit.
 Being appreciative of your coworkers – no matter your title – can make work more fulfilling for everyone.

 By incorporating The 5 Languages of Appreciation at Trailer Bridge, we ensure that all of our people feel valued in the way that matters the most to them.

 “Showing appreciation to our TB employees is important because we DO appreciate them!
-They are the heart of everything we do so it’s critical that they know that and feel that.,” says Kacy Swanson, Director of Employee Services.
+They are the heart of everything we do so it’s critical that they know that and feel that.,” says Kacy Swanson, Vice President of Employee Services.
 “It’s part of our culture and who we are; we want to always be pouring into them and building them up, so they feel connected and do the same for our customers and those around them.”